 How much water is an inch per week?

-The answer to this question will depend entirely on the size of the space you are watering, but we can use one cubic foot as a great example of how this would work:
+The answer to this question will depend entirely on the size of the space you are watering, but we can use one square foot as a great example of how this would work:

-1 cubic foot is 144 cubic inches, and 144 cubic inches converts to 0.62 gallons.
+1 square foot is 144 square inches.
+Assuming we want to add one inch of water, we end up with 144 cubic inches, which converts to 0.62 gallons.
 The conversion from cubic inches to gallons is complex, and it is much easier to use an online converting tool than to try and do the maths.

 If you need to measure your water in liters, you will need to take one extra step and convert gallons to liters.
 Once again, an online tool is going to accomplish this much faster than trying to do the maths.
 In our example, 0.62 gallons converts to 2.36 liters.

 If your space is larger than one square foot, you can change the numbers at the beginning of our example to get the answer you need.
-In short 1cubic foot = 144 cubic inches = 0.62 gallons (for one inch of water) = 2.36 litres.
+In short 1 square foot = 144 square inches = 0.62 gallons (for one inch of water) = 2.36 litres.

 How to measure an inch while watering?